Platform comparison

 Verto vs Microsoft Planner

-Microsoft Planner is already sitting inside your Microsoft 365 tenant.
+Microsoft Planner is already sitting inside your Microsoft 365 ecosystem.
 The question most public sector organisations ask is whether that is enough or whether managing a portfolio, programme and project function at scale requires something built for the job.

 In short